WillJDunn/genetic-algorithm/README.md

 # Genetic-Algorithm Described In Detail

 ## What is a Genetic Algorithm?
-Genetic Algorithms simulate the basic concepts of evolution to find “good” solutions to problems
+Genetic Algorithms simulate the basic concepts of evolution to find “good” solutions to problems.

 Some solutions to the problem are generated.
-We call these Chromosomes
+We call these Chromosomes.

 We then perform a loop where we:
   * Choose some of the best solutions (chromosomes) to be parents